 AI Memory System

-A 5-layer distributed memory architecture that gives AI coding assistants persistent recall, relationship reasoning, and automated lifecycle management — capabilities that don't exist in any commercial AI product today.
+A 5-layer distributed memory architecture with auto-discovery — gives AI coding assistants persistent recall, relationship reasoning, and the ability to learn behavioral patterns from observation.

 2025Live